tinitiateprime/python/python-core-language/python-exceptions/python_exceptions.md

 except Exception as e:
     # Catch all other exceptions
     print("An error occurred3 :", e)
-# Output: An error occurred 2:
+# OUTPUT: An error occurred 2:

 # Example 2: